szilvia-csernus/rabbit_rescue/README.md

 # Website for Hopper Farm Rabbit Rescue - ReactJS project

-This project was created by transfoming an HTML5-CSS3-BOOTSTRAP5 website into a React JS project.
-The original website (live: https://szilvia-csernus.github.io/rabbit_sanctuary repo: https://github.com/szilvia-csernus/rabbit_sanctuary) was built as the 1st Milestone Project (User Centric Frontend Development Project) for Code Institute's web application development course.
+This project was created by transfoming my `HTML5-CSS3-BOOTSTRAP5` project into a `React JS / Redux` project.
+The original website was built for Code Institute's web application development course as the 1st Milestone Project (User Centric Frontend Development Project).
+Design is created with `Figma`.
 <br><br>

 ---